bsudip99/oms-matat/README.md

     php artisan migrate
     php artisan serve
+**Similarly frontend can be run in another terminal by: **

+    cd frontend
+    npm run serve

 ***Note*** : It's recommended to have a clean database before seeding.
 You can refresh your migrations at any point to clean the database by running the following command